— Syrinq —

 • Maintaining Mediator

-Despite her lack of social awareness, the knight absolutely loathes it when others don't get along.
+Despite their lack of social awareness, the knight absolutely loathes it when others don't get along.
 Syrinq is quick to defuse a situation, either through standard kindness, or by a stern shut up and letting each side share a piece of mind.
 The knight also gives a listening ear or a solid piece of advice, should it be needed.
-In a different life she probably could've done well as some healer or therapist..
+In a different life they probably could've done well as some healer or therapist..

 • Melee Weaponry